Another Sports Betting Bill Has Been Introduced in Kentucky

 In an earnings call with investors last week, Churchill Downs CEO Bill Carstanjen said the company lost $31.9 million last year on sports betting.

-The TwinSpires Sportsbook app is operational in Arizona, Colorado, Indiana, Michigan, New Jersey, Pennsylvania and Tennessee.
-TwinSpires Casino is live in Michigan, New Jersey and Pennsylvania.
+The TwinSpires Sportsbook app is operational in Arizona, Colorado, Indiana, Michigan, New Jersey, Pennsylvania, and Tennessee, and TwinSpires Casino is live in Michigan, New Jersey, and Pennsylvania.

-The company plans to phase the sportsbook and casino apps out in about six months, Carstanjen said.
+Carstanjen said the company plans to phase out the sportsbook and casino apps in about six months.
 Churchill Downs Inc. will retain its TwinSpires Horse Racing app.